Why You Get Heartburn During Pregnancy—And 12 Ways to Soothe It

 RELATED: 13 Foods That Fight Acid Reflux

-Keep your head and upper chest elevated at night
+Sleep with your head and chest elevated a bit.

 Many people with acid reflux swear by their "bedges," wedge-shaped pillows that gently slant your upper body upwards to keep stomach acid where it belongs.

 - And there's no need for buying a pricey special product, Dr. Richter says.
 "You can get these at places like Bed, Bath and Beyond for about $25," he says.
 We like the Boppy Pregnancy Wedge ($16; amazon.com).

 - RELATED: The 5 Best Pregnancy Pillows for a Better Night's Sleep

 Learn what causes heartburn for you—then avoid it.

 Fat, caffeine, chocolate, citrus—pregnant women with heartburn have been advised to avoid all of the above at one time or another.
 But what causes reflux in one woman might not be a trigger for another.